foureyes/csci-ua.0002-fall2015-008/classes/03/debugging.markdown

 <section markdown="block">
 ### Types of Errors

-Let's take a look at some things that may prevent your program from _working_. __Based on what we've seen in the previous classes, the online module, and (hopefully) homework #1, what are some mistakes / errors that you can make while programming?
-Can we categorize there errors?__ &rarr;
+Let's take a look at some things that may prevent your program from _working_.

+Based on what we've seen in the previous classes, the online module, and (hopefully) homework #1, what are some mistakes / errors that you can make while programming?

+__Can we categorize these errors?__ &rarr;

 <div class="incremental" markdown="block">
 * syntax errors